7 Research-Backed Ways to Improve Your Immunity

 6. Move your body.

 Scientists aren’t sure exactly why or how exercises boost immunity — but they know that it does.
-According to the U.S. National Library of Medicine, it may be because exercise helps flush bacteria out of the lungs and airways; or, it could be because physical activity boosts our white blood cell count.
+According to the U.S. Department of Health and Human Services, exercise helps flush bacteria out of the lungs and airways.
+It could be because physical activity boosts our white blood cell count.
 It may also work by way of reducing stress, which can make you more efficient at fighting infections.

-And it doesn’t matter how you move your body either.
+Plus, the type of exercise doesn’t matter, so choose the type of movement you enjoy!
 Dance around the house, do a HIIT workout, or take a walk when the sun is out.
 It all counts!

 7. Make sleep a priority.

 Skimping on sleep is one of the worst things you can do for your immune system.
-According to Mayo Clinic, “Studies show that people who don’t get quality sleep or enough sleep are more likely to get sick after being exposed to a virus, such as a common cold virus.”
+According to Mayo Clinic, people who don’t get enough quality sleep are more likely to get sick after being exposed to a virus or a common cold.